Phantom Limb (record label): Series

 Phantom Limb's series include Spirituals, a digital-only imprint focussing on ambient and experimental music from around the world, with contributors as far flung as Georgia, South Korea, Nigeria, Taiwan, Iran, and Colombia.

 Their Sun Language imprint exclusively releases reissues of works originally released in earlier periods, such as the Venezuelan electronic solo artist Miguel Noya and his works from the 1980's, Japanese musician K. Yoshimatsu and his home-recorded cassette albums originally released from 1981 to 1985, experimental poet Ellen Zweig and her spoken word recordings, and Aztec New Age duo Xochimoki, whose records were self-released in the early 1980's.

 Geist im Kino is a soundtrack imprint, generally releasing film scores such as the soundtrack to 2022 Maltese movie Luzzu by The War on Drugs' Jon Natchez, but also including soundtracks to television productions, dance, theatre, ballet.
 With its Imaginal Soundtracking sub-series, Geist im Kino also releases rescores to older film works such as those by Kihachiro Kawamoto and Nazim Tulyakhodzayev.

 Events

-In 2023, to celebrate its fifth anniversary (which actually occurred the previous year), Phantom Limb curated a series of concerts in London and Amsterdam, including the Dutch premiere of Loraine James' tribute to Julius Eastman.
+In 2022, celebrating their fifth anniversary, the label was extensively documented by online platforms such as Bleep, Carhartt Work in Progress, HHV, The Ransom Note, Threads Radio and others.
+In 2023, to celebrate the anniversary, Phantom Limb curated a series of concerts in London and Amsterdam, including the Dutch premiere of Loraine James' tribute to Julius Eastman.